IepIweidieng/TJAPlayer3/tja.md

 #### Compatibility Issues

 * In TaikoJiro, the delay duration is rounded toward 0 to the nearest 0.001 seconds.
-* In TaikoJiro, the destination beat and time of a delay with negative duration is not considered for calculating the played beat by time, so a positive delay cannot be canceled by negative delays in HBScroll or BMScroll mode, but can be canceled by measures with negative time duration.
+* In TaikoJiro, a positive delay forces the notefield to stop and cannot be canceled by negative delays in HBScroll or BMScroll mode.
-* In TJAPlayer2 for PC, a positive delay does not make the notefield stop scrolling even in HBScroll or BMScroll mode.
+* In TJAPlayer2 for PC (until Ver2018052000) and TJAPlayer3, a positive delay does not make the notefield stop scrolling even in HBScroll or BMScroll mode.

 ### `#GOGOSTART` / `#GOGOEND`